rebeccapower/test/_pages/schedule.md

 Speakers: Alan Stanley, Kyle Hyunh

+Description: This session will describe the microservices workflow - how to write and implement an external microservice for your Islandora installation, including writing and configuring the Contexts that drive them.
-Description: At Digital Scholarship Unit of UTSC, we developed an approach to run microservices jobs inside Drupal (with PHP) instead of Java applications (Apache Karaf).
+At Digital Scholarship Unit of UTSC, we developed an approach to run microservices jobs inside Drupal (with PHP) instead of Java applications (Apache Karaf).
 [Advanced Queue](https://www.drupal.org/project/advancedqueue) provides a user interface for jobs can be queued, managed (start, stop, delete) and monitored (error message) within a Drupal site.
 To improve our workflow with Advanced Queue, the [Advanced Queue Runner module](https://www.drupal.org/project/advancedqueue_runner) is developed to “daemonize” the Advanced Queue, so it can be run automatically in the background instead of triggering it manually by Cron or Drush command.
 We have currently implemented Triplestore indexing and Fits by using this approach.

 #### Annual General Meeting